Do Go On - 206 - Dungeons and Dragons

 Sure.

-Are you putting ice cubes in the toilet before you hit on them?
-What do you do with them?
+Are you putting ice cubes in the toilet before you piss on them?

-Where else do ice cubes go
+Where else do ice cubes go?

-Gary guy gags.
-Let's start with the beginning.
+Let's start at the beginning.

-Gary Gagax.
+Gary Gygax.

-Yeah, I mean, you would dig your own.
+Yeah, I mean, you would ditch.

 It's also great.